Isotopes of molybdenum: Molybdenum-99

-Molybdenum-99 is produced commercially by intense neutron-bombardment of a highly purified uranium-235 target, followed rapidly by extraction.
+Molybdenum-99 is produced commercially by intense neutron-bombardment (i.e. fission) of a highly purified uranium-235 target, followed rapidly by extraction.
 It is used as a parent radioisotope in technetium-99m generators to produce the even shorter-lived daughter isotope technetium-99m, which is used in approximately 40 million medical procedures annually.
 A common misunderstanding or misnomer is that 99Mo is used in these diagnostic medical scans, when actually it has no role in the imaging agent or the scan itself.
 In fact, 99Mo co-eluted with the 99mTc (also known as breakthrough) is considered a contaminant and is minimised to adhere to the appropriate USP (or equivalent) regulations and standards.
-The IAEA recommends that 99Mo concentrations exceeding more than 0.15 µCi/mCi 99mTc or 0.015% should not be administered for usage in humans.
+The IAEA recommends that 99Mo concentrations exceeding more than 0.15 μCi/mCi 99mTc or 0.015% should not be administered for usage in humans.
 Typically, quantification of 99Mo breakthrough is performed for every elution when using a 99Mo/99mTc generator during QA-QC testing of the final product.